 Essentially, this means that the calories you eat must be healthy for your body and dense with nutrients.

-You probably also need to eat a variety of anti-inflammatory foods that are higher in protein.
+You might need to consider pills dosed with advantageous nutrients.
+More importantly, you probably also need to eat a variety of anti-inflammatory foods that are higher in protein.

 Why Is Protein Important for Someone Over 50?